 Stations of the Cross & Benediction

 On Palm Sunday, Knights and their families gather at the Shrine of Saint Margaret in Bridgeport for the Stations of the Cross and Benediction.
 Councils are encouraged to promote attendance at this event.

 Marian Icon Prayer Program

-The Icon for this year is dedicated to Our Lady Help of Persecuted Christians.
-The Icon will be traveling through the Districts ending November 2020.
+The Icon for this year is dedicated to St Joseph in honor of the Year of St Joseph.
+This Icon is not available yet and expected in November 2021.
+The Icon will be traveling through the Districts beginning in November 2021 and ending November 2023.
 Councils are encouraged to conduct this program in their parishes during the 2 month period it is in their District.
 If there are any questions contact PSD F. Joseph Murphy, Marian Icon Chairman.

 Annually Knights gather at Lourdes of Litchfield (October) and at Ender’s Island (May) to recite the rosary as a group for various intentions, as well as personal intentions for those present.
 Councils are encouraged to promote attendance at these events.